panzerdp/dmitripavlutin.com/content/posts/129-nodejs-es-modules/index.md

 ## 4. Mixing module formats

-While not desirable, but you can be in a situation when you need to import an CommonJS module from an ES module, and vice-versa.
+You can be in a situation when you need to import a CommonJS module from an ES module, and vice-versa.

 Fortunately, Node.js allows an ES module to import a CommonJS module: